The Allen Expressway looking south at Yorkdale in 1971

 Newspaper font page headline from June 4, 1971 announcing the cancellation of further construction of the W.R.
 Allen (Spadina) Expressway

 The Allen Expressway looking north at Lawrence Avenue in 1971.
 The completed expressway is in the background and the unfinished 'ditch' is in the foreground

-The Allen Expressway and the Allen Road soon after the paving of the former 'Spadina Ditch' in 1978, looking north from Eglinton Avenue.
+The Allen Road soon after the paving of the former 'Spadina Ditch' in 1978, looking north from Eglinton Avenue.
 The Spadina Subway has opened to Wilson station in the expressway's median.
-A three-foot strip of land just south of Eglinton Avenue has been leased by the Province to the then City of Toronto to prevent further extension of the expressway
+A three-foot strip of land just south of Eglinton Avenue has been leased by the Province to the then City of Toronto to prevent further extension of the expressway further south

 Map of the Allen Expressway today

 The Spadina Expressway under construction looking south from Wilson Avenue in 1965.
 The interchange with Highway 401 is being built.
 Yorkdale Plaza has just opened the year before.

 The unfinished Spadina Ditch (left) in 1973 stretching from Lawrence Avenue to Eglinton Avenue.

 The Spadina Expressway was never very popular even at the beginning.
 Here in 1962, while Metro Council was approving the start of construction of the expressway, protestors were outside opposing it.
 These protests would escalate into a mass movement within a few years as construction proceeded.
 Most of the protestors were from Forest Hill and the Annex